xi-pec/coolbux-wrapper/README.md

 # CoolBux API Wrapper
-A Promise-based API Wrapper for NodeJS.
+A Promise-based CoolBux API Wrapper for NodeJS.
 Please contact saipeaks#8059 for bugs.
+Will make a documentation for CoolBuxUser and GiveawayClient soon.

 [Site Link](https://coolbux.live/)